NL-TCH/librepods/README.md

 1. Install LSPosed, or another Xposed provider on your rooted device
 2. Download the LibrePods app from the releases section, and install it.
-3. Enable the Xposed module for the bluetooth app in your Xposed manager
+3. Enable the Xposed module for the bluetooth app in your Xposed manager.
+4. Disable unmount modules for the Bluetooth app if enabled.
-4. Follow the instructions in the app to set up the module.
+5. Follow the instructions in the app to set up the module.
-5. Open the app and connect your AirPods
+6. Open the app and connect your AirPods

 ##### Method 2: Root Module (Backup Option)
 If the Xposed method doesn't work for you:

 1. Download the `btl2capfix.zip` module from the releases section
 2. Install it using your preferred root manager (KernelSU, Apatch, or Magisk).
+3. Disable Unmount modules for the Bluetooth aop if enabled.
-3. Reboot your device
+4. Reboot your device
-4. Connect your AirPods
+5. Connect your AirPods

 ##### Method 3: Patching it yourself
 If you prefer to patch the Bluetooth stack yourself, follow these steps: